Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 ### Publishing the HMI

 With your PLC code running, it's now time to look at how to publish the HMI.
 I initially had some issues with publishing the HMI.
-In the end I made it work by using TcBSD version 13, which has  TcHmiSrv 1.12.756.1.
+In the end, I made it work by using TcBSD version 13, which has  TcHmiSrv 1.12.756.1.
 I couldn't make it work with TcBSD v12.2 which has TcHmiSrv v 1.12.746.0.
-Furthermore you need to make sure that your HMI project has the same version as the server which is 1.12.756.1 for me.
+Furthermore, you need to make sure that your HMI project has the same version as the server which is 1.12.756.1 for me.

 Once you have that, you need to add an [exception to the Tc/BSD firewall](https://infosys.beckhoff.com/content/1033/twincat_bsd/6423780747.html?id=6393416005524011539).
 By default a lot of ports are blocked, including the one needed for the HMI server.
 To add it, open the firewall configuration file with `doas ee /etc/pf.conf` from the console.
 Then add the following new line at the end of the file